DeafMan1983/DeafMan1983.Interop.SDL3/README.md

 SDL3 for C#

 # Changes and Fixes:
+* Fixed all structures and removed all operator implicit and explicit with void *value cause SDL_MapRGB and MapRGBA crashed.
+* Added some SDL_hints define string but not all....

 * Updated all structures with fake instance like TerraFX.Interop.Xlib's structures
 * Changed uint to DisplayID and WindowID